Pre-listing guide · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 Frame's pre-listing approach

+For sellers who plan ahead, we suggest a light roof check every 6 to 12 months while a home is on the market, since a single DFW storm season can change conditions.
 If the roof age is part of the sale conversation, also read the DFW roof age and lifespan guide.

 Preparing to list a DFW home?